bdsrstnt/devops-practice/README.md

 After the installation is done, your instance will have a running Apache with PHP, and Drupal installed on it.

 ##### Creating AMI from the base instance
 After the base instance is up and running, with Drupal installed, the CLI creates a new AMI from this istance.
-When the AMI is available, the base instance is terminated.
+When the AMI is available, the base instance stack is deleted.

-##### Creating the Drupal cluster
+##### Adding Drupal to the cluster
-The CLI will use the [drupal_cluster.tpl](https://github.com/bdsrstnt/devops-practice/blob/master/drupal_cluster.tpl) to create the cluster stack.
+The CLI updates the cluster stack with the newly created AMI.
-Parts:
-* LoadBalancer
-* AutoScalingGroup
-* LaunchConfiguration with the previously created AMI
-* SecurityGroup for HTTP 80 and SSH 20 access

 When the process is done, you can access the newly created Drupal cluster via the load balancer.